Once in a Year, Twice in a Month: Unraveling the Enigma of Linguistic Puzzles

 - Never in a week: The letter "E" does not appear in the word "week".

 The riddle cleverly manipulates our understanding of time by using words that contain the letter "E" in varying quantities.
-The solution relies on linguistic analysis rather than a purely chronological interpretation.
+In real terms, the solution relies on linguistic analysis rather than a purely chronological interpretation.
 This highlights the importance of considering different levels of interpretation when approaching word puzzles.

 Expanding Our Understanding: Similar Riddles and Logic